aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/hidden-text-block/_index.md

 ---
-title: Hidden Text Block
+title: Hidden Text Block In PDF File
-linktitle: Hidden Text Block
+linktitle: Hidden Text Block In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to create hidden text blocks in PDF using Aspose.PDF for .NET.
+description: Learn how to create hidden text blocks in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 230
 url: /net/programming-with-text/hidden-text-block/
 ---

-In this tutorial, we will explain how to create a hidden text block using the Aspose.PDF library for .NET.
+In this tutorial, we will explain how to create a hidden text block in PDF file using the Aspose.PDF library for .NET.
 A hidden text block is a floating text that becomes visible when the mouse cursor hovers over a specific area.
 We will go through the step-by-step process of creating the hidden text block using the provided C# source code.

 ## Requirements